KgothatsoTheko/cashFlow-v1/README.md

 ### Real-time Notifications:

-- The app notifies users of important events such as low balances or bills due soon.
+- The app notifies users of when a new transaction has been added.
 - These notifications are handled via Firebase Cloud Messaging (FCM).

 ## API Endpoints